misakimichy/build-portfolio/README.md

-# First assesment for Udacity Front-end Nanodegree program
+# Build Your Portfolio - Udacity Front-End Nanodegree Program
-This repo is a first assesment for Udacity Front-end Nanodegree program.
-Building my portfolio using CSS.
+This repo is for a first assesment for Udacity Front-end Nanodegree program.
+I designed my portfolio from scrach based on 'Build a Portfolio Project Rubric'.

+## Content
+- About me
+- My work for upcoming projects
+- Bookshelf
+- Contact